We are looking for a Residential Worker to join our new team

 We have a real sense of community spirit that brings our people together.
 This feeling of belonging means we are all connected to what we do and take pride in the difference we make every day for Staffordshire people.
 We are ambitious and our sights are set firmly on a better future.

 We look forward and race ahead - that goes for your career too.

 We recognise that it is our employees that are central to everything we do.
 We aim to create a supportive working environment where employees can achieve their full potential and achieve a healthy work-life balance.

-In addition to your salary, as a member of staff, you will have access to a range of benefits.
+In addition to your salary, as a member of staff, you will have access to Our rewards and benefits - Careers at Staffordshire.

 Our recruitment process:

 As an Authority we are committed to safeguarding and promoting the welfare of children and young people/vulnerable adults and expect all staff and volunteers to share this commitment.

 Staffordshire County Council is an equal opportunities organisation and Disability Confident employer.
 We encourage applications from all background and communities